hoangduytran/blender-manual/manual/addons/import_export/mesh_atomic.rst

 of the representative ball is switched off (see red arrow)!

 There are some consequences:

-a) The representative ball appears at all vertices with the same orientation.
+- The representative ball appears at all vertices with the same orientation.
-b) Changing the material properties of the representative ball changes the properties of all duplicated balls.
+- Changing the material properties of the representative ball changes the properties of all duplicated balls.
-c) A ball is NOT an individual object, it is rather a linked member of the structure.
+- A ball is NOT an individual object, it is rather a linked member of the structure.
   Actually, the object as such does not exist.

 .. figure:: /images/addons_import-export_mesh-atomic_dupli_2.png
    :align: right